patricksimpson/posts/2019/javascript-functions-and-scope.md

 `this` is a reference the current [executable scope](http://www.digital-web.com/articles/scope_in_javascript/).

-For classes, methods, and aysnc JavaScript…  it’s very important to know, that you can also `bind` whatever you’d like to `this`, but often it's good to bind the current executable scope. (see arrow functions below).
+For classes, methods, and aysnc JavaScript…  it’s very important to know, that you can also `bind` whatever you’d like to `this`, but often it's good to bind the current executable scope.

+You might see: `this.classMethod = this.classMethod.bind(this)` for example sprinkled in classes.
+This allows for these methods to have the same scope/context as the rest of the class.

 ## Bind